doszilab/AIUPred/README.md

 ## <a name="about">About</a>

 Intrinsically disordered proteins (IDPs) have no single well-defined tertiary structure under native conditions.
-AIUPred is a tool that allows to identify disordered protein regions.
+AIUPred is a tool that allows to identify disordered protein regions created by Zsuzsanna Dosztányi and Gábor Erdős.

 AIUPred contains a standalone executable script as well as and importable python library.